Physical / Mobility Accessibility

 Ancient Groves Nature Trail Loop

-Description: The Ancient Groves Nature Trail departs from a roadside pullout approximately 8.8 miles up the Sol Duc Valley Road.
-Though short in length, the trail has many ups and downs at steep grades.
-It traverses through a beautiful old-growth forest, and has a brief section along the edge of the bluff overlooking the river.
+The Ancient Groves Nature Trail departs from a roadside pullout approximately 8.8 miles up the Sol Duc Valley Road.
+Though short in length, the trail is hilly and has many steep sections.
+It traverses through a beautiful old-growth forest and has a brief section along the edge of the bluff overlooking the river.
+There are multiple sections of narrow boardwalk.

 Viewing platform perched above Salmon Cascades